AI-Phil/ragstackui/next.js/README.md

 The project `.env` file will be used, as this container will run within the same network as is referenced by the Docker Compose configuration.

-If you wish to use the FastAPI development container, you'll need to create/adjust `.env.development`:
+If you wish to use the FastAPI development container, you'll need to create/adjust `.env.development`.

+To reference the `fastapi-dev` container from the `next_js` container:
 ```
 RAGSTACK_API_ENDPOINT=http://fastapi-dev:8000
 ```

-or, if you want to reference a local `uvicorn` instance:
+or, if you want to reference a local `uvicorn` instance from within the `next_js` container:
 ```
 RAGSTACK_API_ENDPOINT=http://host.docker.internal:8001
 ```